Bahamas urges people to evacuate as Category 4 Dorian nears

-FREEPORT, Bahamas (AP) — Government officials urged hundreds of people to evacuate their homes on low-lying cays in the northwestern Bahamas on Saturday as Hurricane Dorian barreled toward the archipelago as a menacing Category 4 storm.
+FREEPORT, Bahamas (AP) — Government officials urged hundreds of people to evacuate their homes on low-lying cays in the northwestern Bahamas and opened shelters on Saturday as Hurricane Dorian barreled toward the archipelago as a menacing Category 4 storm.

-The strengthening storm was expected to approach Saturday and then move over or near the area late Sunday as it followed a path likely to take it on to Florida’s east coast.
+The strengthening storm was expected to approach Saturday and then move over or near the area Sunday as it followed a path likely to take it on to Florida’s east coast.

 The U.S. National Hurricane Center described the storm as “extremely dangerous.”